 - What sets it apart from similar products?

 In either case, use your elevator pitch as a conversation starter.
-Keep it professional but conversational—like you’re catching up with an old friend.
+As so, keep it conversational—like catching up with an old friend over a hot cup ‘o joe.

 The ultimate multi-tasker